rnunez80/volto-videohero-block/README.md

 ## Usage

-To use the Video Hero block in your Volto project, add it to the available blocks in your Volto configuration and include the necessary properties.
+Add it to your content like any other block.

 [![Watch the video](https://img.youtube.com/vi/M4VBHFvEiqw/maxresdefault.jpg)](https://youtu.be/M4VBHFvEiqw)